slarse/slarse.github.io/content/pages/wiki/tools.md

 ## [qmk](https://qmk.fm/) - Keyboard software for microcontrollers
 * The most popular keyboard software for home-built keyboards
 * [My QMK configuration](https://github.com/slarse/qmk_firmware/tree/slarse)

+## [yazi](https://yazi-rs.github.io/) - Terimnal file manager on steroids
+* Fast and easy-to-use terminal file manager
+* Integrates very well with GPU-powered terminal emulators (kitty, ghostty) - can show image previews and the like

+## [zellij](https://zellij.dev/) - Modern alternative to tmux
+* A terminal multiplexer that shares many of the features of tmux
+* Easy to get into thanks to the always-on-screen keyboard bindings - I recommend this to anyone that isn't yet entrenched in tmux!
+* Unlike tmux, provides a good experience out-of-the-box

 # GUI utilities
 I don't use a whole lot of GUI utilities, but I've found a few really neat ones